Did you take advice from Capital & Income Solutions to move your defined benefit workplace pension?

-If you have taken pension or investment advice direct from Capital & Income Solutions based in Leeds or indirectly through a leading firm of mortgage brokers in Dundee, there is a significant chance that you may have been a victim of “faulty” advice that’s left you out of pocket and often without knowing it.
+If you have taken pension transfer or investment advice direct from Capital & Income Solutions based in Leeds or indirectly through Mike Connelly, there is a significant chance that you may have been a victim of “faulty” advice that’s left you facing considerable losses.
+But help is at hand and Beat the Banks will happily check for free the advice you were given.